kitttn/temptest/Firmware-Build.md

 #### Building the Firmware

-To start, you'll want to untar the contents of the tarball (these instructions assume that you've downloaded the tarball to `$HOME/Downloads/unipro_bridge_firmware_devcon2_v0.2.tar.gz`):
+To start, you'll want to untar the contents of the tarball then cd into the working directory that's created (these instructions assume that you've downloaded the tarball to `$HOME/Downloads/unipro_bridge_firmware_devcon2_v0.2.tar.gz`):

 ````
 cd $HOME